-The idea behind the BrainCraft board (stand-alone, and Pi “hat”) is that you’d be able to “craft brains” for Machine Learning on the EDGE, with Microcontrollers & Microcomputers.
+The idea behind the BrainCraft HAT is that you’d be able to “craft brains” for Machine Learning on the EDGE, with Microcontrollers & Microcomputers.
 On ASK AN ENGINEER, our founder & engineer chatted with Pete Warden, the technical lead of the mobile, embedded TensorFlow Group on Google’s Brain team about what would be ideal for a board like this.

-And here’s a first look!
-We’ve started to design a BrainCraft HAT for Raspberry Pi and other Linux computers.
-It has a 240×240 TFT display for inference output, slot for camera connector cable for imaging projects, a 5 way joystick and button for UI input, left and right microphones, stereo headphone, stereo speaker out, three RGB DotStar LEDs, two 3 pin STEMMA connectors on PWM pins so they can drive NeoPixels or servos, and Grove/STEMMA/Qwiic I2C port.
-This should let people build a wide range of audio/video AI projects while also allowing easy plug-in of sensors and robotics!
+And here’s what we designed!
+The BrainCraft HAT has a 240×240 TFT IPS display for inference output, slots for camera connector cable for imaging projects, a 5-way joystick, button for UI input, left and right microphones, stereo headphone out, stereo 1 W speaker out, three RGB DotStar LEDs, two 3 pin STEMMA connectors on PWM pins so they can drive NeoPixels or servos, and Grove/STEMMA/Qwiic I2C port.
+This will let people build a wide range of audio/video AI projects while also allowing easy plug-in of sensors and robotics!

-Most importantly, there’s an On/Off switch that will disable the audio codec, so that when it's off there’s no way it's listening to you!
+A controllable mini fan attaches to the bottom and can be used to keep your Pi cool while doing intense AI inference calculations.
+Most importantly, there’s an On/Off switch that will completely disable the audio codec, so that when it's off there’s no way it's listening to you.

 The STEMMA QT port means you can attach heat image sensors like the Panasonic Grid-EYE or MLX90640.
 Heat-Sensitive cameras can be used as a person detector, even in the dark!
 An external accelerometer can be attached for gesture or vibration sensing such as machinery/industrial predictive maintenance projects